-- 1. If this crushing/screening plant is moved to another location, an Intent to Transfer form must be sent to the Department and a Public Notice Form for Change of Location must be published in a newspaper of general circulation in the area to which the transfer is to be made, at least 15 days prior to the move.
+1. If this crushing/screening plant is moved to another location, an Intent to Transfer form must be sent to the Department and a Public Notice Form for Change of Location must be published in a newspaper of general circulation in the area to which the transfer is to be made, at least 15 days prior to the move.
 The proof of publication (affidavit) of the Public Notice Form for Change of Location must be submitted to the Department prior to the move.
-These forms are available from the Department (ARM 17.8.749 and ARM 17.8.765). - 2.
-AGP shall supply the Department with annual production information for all emission points, as required by the Department in the annual emission inventory request.
+These forms are available from the Department (ARM 17.8.749 and ARM 17.8.765).

+- 2. Cascade County shall supply the Department with annual production information for all emission points, as required by the Department in the annual emission inventory request.
 The request will include, but not be limited to, all sources of emissions identified in the emission inventory contained in the permit analysis.
 Production information shall be gathered on a calendar-year basis and submitted to the Department by the date required in the emission inventory request.
 Information shall be in the units required by the Department.
-This information may be used for calculating operating fees, and/or to verify compliance with permit limitations (ARM 17.8.505).

-- 3. AGP shall notify the Department of any construction or improvement project conducted, pursuant to ARM 17.8.745, that would include the addition of a new emissions unit, change in control equipment, stack height, stack diameter, stack flow, stack gas temperature, source location, or fuel specifications, or would result in an increase in source capacity above its permitted operation.
+This information may be used for calculating operating fees, and/or to verify compliance with permit limitations (ARM 17.8.505). - 3.
+Cascade County shall notify the Department of any construction or improvement project conducted, pursuant to ARM 17.8.745, that would include the addition of a new emissions unit, change in control equipment, stack height, stack diameter, stack flow, stack gas temperature, source location, or fuel specifications, or would result in an increase in source capacity above its permitted operation.
 The notice must be submitted to the Department, in writing, 10 days prior to startup or use of the proposed de minimis change, or as soon as reasonably practicable in the event of an unanticipated circumstance causing the de minimis change, and must include the information requested in ARM 17.8.745(l)(d) (ARM 17.8.745). - 4.
-AGP shall maintain on-site records showing daily hours of operation and daily production rates for the last 12 months.
-The records compiled in accordance with this permit shall be maintained by AGP as a permanent business record for at least 5 years following the date of the measurement, must be available at the plant site for inspection by the Department, and must be submitted to the Department upon request (ARM 17.8.749). - 5.
-AGP shall document, by month, the hours of operation of the diesel engine/generator.
-By the 25th day of each month, AGP shall total the hours of operation for the diesel engine/generator for the previous month.
-The monthly information will be used to demonstrate compliance with the rolling 12-month limitation in Section II.A.9.
+Cascade County shall maintain records showing daily hours of operation and daily production rates for the last 12 months.
+The records compiled in accordance with this permit shall be maintained by Cascade County as a permanent business record for at least 5 years following the date of the measurement, must be available at the plant site for inspection by the Department, and must be submitted to the Department upon request.
+These records may be stored at a location other than the plant site upon approval by the Department (ARM 17.8.749). - 5.
+Cascade County shall document, by month, the hours of operation of the diesel engine/generator.
+By the 25th day of each month, Cascade County shall total the hours of operation for the diesel engine/generator for the previous month.
+The monthly information will be used to demonstrate compliance with the rolling 12-month limitation in Section II.A.10.
 The information for each of the previous months shall be submitted along with the annual emission inventory (ARM 17.8.749).